wieslawsoltes/AvaloniaBook/Chapters/Chapter19.md

 `ShellView` is a `UserControl` with mobile-friendly layout and navigation.

+Hot reload: on Android, Rider/Visual Studio can use .NET Hot Reload against `MyApp.Android`.
+For XAML hot reload in Previewer, add `<ItemGroup><XamlIlAssemblyInfo>true</XamlIlAssemblyInfo></ItemGroup>` to the shared project and keep the head running via `dotnet build -t:Run`.

 ## 3. Mobile navigation patterns

 Use view-model-first navigation (Chapter 12) but ensure a visible Back control.